#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed packet for when and how to sow seeds.

 How do I plant fruit seeds?

-The best source of info is the seed packet your garden-to-be came in.
-It's key to successfully growing fruits, veggies, and spring flowers — indoors or outdoors.
+Check your seed envelope for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
 Requirements vary with each seed type.
-Certain seeds should only be sown indoors, and your seed envelope will tell you that, too.
-For more details, check out how to start your garden from seeds.
+Some seeds should only be sown indoors, and your seed envelope will tell you that, too.
+For more details, check out how to plant flower seeds.

 Should I harden off my seedlings before planting them outside?